 Why do you exercise?
 To get your booty to a bulbous perfection?
 Is it to achieve the 6-pack-ab beach body?
 Or is it something more holistic like to live in a healthy, pain-free body that functions optimally?

 I hope it’s the latter but there’s no talking to young people.
 I know – I used to be one.
-When I was in my 20’s and early 30’s I just wanted a certain look – thin, toned, uber-flexible.
+When I was in my 20’s and early 30’s, I just wanted a certain look – thin, toned, uber-flexible.
 I didn’t care about spinal health.
 I was going to bend in half and sweat my guts out in Bikram to attain this look.
-And on my bike ride to my studio I see studio after studio after studio filled with millennials and younger damaging themselves right and left.
+On my bike ride to my studio, I see studio after studio after studio filled with millennials and younger damaging themselves right and left.

 Now, I’m all about spinal health.

 Can you get down on the ground, then get back up?
 Can you sit in a chair and stand back up without using your hands?
 Reach that top shelf to put your tea cups away?

 I’ve done my own nails this whole year and check out the position I get in!
 I want to be able to do this in 20+ years if I need.
 See?
 Function!

 Some people do have to do the splits for their job – professional ballet dancers and gymnasts, for instance.
 And some people have a natural flexibility from birth.
 But if you’re not in that category, forget about that extreme flexibility.
 It’s not necessary or even good for us.
 Do you think cavemen did the splits?
 It’s not necessary or advisable for humans except for that tiny percentage of us who are acrobats or professional dancers.